alphagov/asset-manager/README.md

 ### Assets on S3

-See the ["Migrating Asset Manager assets to S3" document](docs/migrating-assets-to-s3.md) for an overview of this project.

 This functionality is *very* experimental and should not be switched on in production until performance tests have been carried out to ensure there has been no degradation in performance.

 As long as the S3 bucket is configured, all assets are uploaded to the S3 bucket via a separate govuk_sidekiq job triggered if virus scanning succeeds.
 Assets are still saved to the NFS mount as per the original behaviour.